 In addition to its application in core CS1 and CS2 courses, revisions of the general education requirements at Virginia Tech have created a remarkable opportunity to develop and evaluate elements of curriculum, pedagogy, and technology for an introductory course open to students in all majors that: (1) serves as a model for other universities grappling with the challenge of providing computation for all STEM-H students or computational thinking for all students, (2) provides an onramp for developing minor courses of study in computer science, and (3) contributes to evolving discussions of how students are best introduced to the computer science discipline.

 This proposal builds on the success of the RealTimeWeb project, our framework for rapidly building real-time web-data centered assignments in introductory courses.
-The RealTimeWeb tool chain employs novel scaffolded technology to work with challenging, but motivating, dynamic and/or large-scale data.
+The RealTimeWeb tool chain employs novel, scaffolded technology to work with challenging, but motivating, dynamic and/or large-scale data.
 The framework has been successfully deployed in courses at Virginia Tech and the University of Delaware.
 Providing technical scaffolding to empower students to work with Big Data will leverage and enhance techniques that we have successfully applied to real time data.

 Intellectual Merit: